MushroomGuy12323/yt-extractor/README.md

 ## yt extractor
-yt extractor does as the name implies, extracts youtube videos can also be used for bandcamp, soundcloud, etc.
+yt extractor does as the name implies, extracts youtube videos can also be used for bandcamp, soundcloud, etc. works with playlists

 go to releases for download